tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 The idea of navigating from within your content is called "bottom-up navigation" (rather than "top-down navigation," where users would drill down into the content through hierarchies at the top, often abstract/general level).
 Bottom-up navigation is a principle that Mark Baker emphasizes on his site [Every Page Is Page One](http://everypageispageone.com/2015/02/10/bottom-up-information-architecture-q-and-a-part-1/).

-Although Mark describes bottom-up navigation in more articulate, abstract ways in his posts and book, I like the down-to-earth description he gives in a [comment on one of my posts](http://idratherbewriting.com/2017/05/01/write-the-docs-podcast-episode-5-where-do-we-belong/#comment-3286566056):
+Although Mark describes bottom-up navigation in more articulate, abstract ways in his posts and book, I like the down-to-earth description he gives in a [comment on one of my posts](http://idratherbewriting.com/2017/05/01/write-the-docs-podcast-episode-5-where-do-we-belong/#comment-3286566056).
+What does bottom-up navigation mean?

 <blockquote>
 <ul>